 The Patricia Grodd Poetry Prize for Young Writers recognizes outstanding young poets and is open to high school sophomores and juniors throughout the world.
 The contest winner receives a full scholarship to the Kenyon Review Young Writers workshop.
-In addition, the winning poem will be published in The Kenyon Review.
-The runners up will also see their poems published.
+In addition, the winning poem and the poems of the two runners-up will be published in The Kenyon Review, one of the country’s most widely read literary magazines.

 The contest is named in honor of Patricia Grodd in recognition of her generous support of The Kenyon Review and its programs, as well as her passionate commitment to education and deep love for poetry.